paulwarren/nzde/dict/G/README.md

  <i>n.</i> [No evidence of NZ use; single ref: shark, granny]

+## Granny Smith

+ <i>n.</i> an Australasian variety of apple, which is bright green and suitable for eating raw or for cooking

 ## granny steps

  <i>n.</i> [(children's) ca Sept 1973 Jane Orsman Karori Normal School `Granny steps' are used in children's games, etc, for choosing: they're the result of stepping with the heel of one foot hard against the toe of the other.]